scalawithcats/scala-with-cats/src/pages/monads/index.md

   if(b == 0) None else Some(a / b)
 ```

-Each of these methods may "fail"
+Each of these methods may "fail" by returning `None`.
-as indicated by their `Option` return types.
-The `flatMap` method on `Option` allows us to sequence these operations
+The `flatMap` method allows us to ignore this
-without having to constantly check whether they return `Some` or `None`:
+when we sequence operations:

 ```tut:book:silent
 def stringDivideBy(aStr: String, bStr: String): Option[Int] =